 RATING: Highly Recommended

-Triple 8 Little Tricky Knee and Elbow Pads Review: Results of our Testing
+Triple 8 Little Tricky Pads – Results of our Testing

 Kids fall and while learning to ride a bike, some kids fall a lot.
 Whether taking off the training wheels for the first time or hitting the skate park, a good set of protective pads can certainly come in handy.
 When that time comes, Triple 8, a company known for their action sport protective gear, has you covered with durable, yet flexible protective pads for kids ages 4 and up.
 For the youngest kids, their Little Tricky set comes with elbow and knee pads, as well as wrist guards.
 To get your child motivated to wear the pads, an instructional DVD which includes a video entitled “Kids Who Rip.”